StarpTech/starptech.github.io/content/about.md

 **Build, Measure, learn your entire life!**

 In the last years, I developed many web applications in different javascript frameworks from [Angular 1](https://angularjs.org/) to [Angular 5](https://angular.io/) or [React](https://reactjs.org/).
 Today, I’m working at [dynabase](https://dynabase.de/).
-We are helping our industrial customers to efficiently achieve their digital production targets and visions.
+We are helping our industrial customers to efficiently archieve their digital production targets and visions.

 In my free time, I love to collaborate with the Opensource-Community.
 I'm also maintainer of several opensource projects.
 Check out my [Github Profile](https://github.com/StarpTech).